 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Dis you do your search online or did you call the jail? was the information you recieved correct?
+Did you do your search online or did you call the jail?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your account may make it easier for others.

 Click here to tell about all about it

 Everyone knows that the FBI has a listing of the Ten Most Wanted Fugitives.
 In Camden County, the Sheriff has their own list of the most wanted criminals, that you can access online.